Patricia Pulling: Response

-In 1989, game player and designer Michael A. Stackpole wrote Game Hysteria and the Truth, which went into all the flaws, misconceptions, inaccuracies, omission of relevant details, and questionable practices (such as calling her practice of including newspaper articles in her own documents illegal, since newspapers are copyrighted material and the owners were not contacted about the use of these articles) regarding Pulling's claims about RPGs in general and D&D in particular, concluding: "If the suicide statistics for the 14 years since D&D's introduction show anything at all, gamers kill themselves at a rate that is a fraction of that of their peers."
+In 1989, game designer and novelist Michael A. Stackpole wrote Game Hysteria and the Truth, which outlined numerous misconceptions, false statements, errors of omission, methodological flaws, and other questionable practices (such as including copyrighted material in her own documents without permission) in Pulling's work on RPGs in general and D&D in particular.
+According to Stackpole, her statistics were flawed to the point where "if the suicide statistics for the 14 years since D&D's introduction show anything at all, gamers kill themselves at a rate that is a fraction of that of their peers."
 A year later, the main points of Game Hysteria and the Truth regarding Pulling were reiterated by Stackpole in The Pulling Report, a review highly critical of B.A.D.D.'s methods of data collection, analysis and reporting.
 Stackpole found that Pulling had given a misleading account regarding her qualifications, and after he published his report in 1990, Pulling quit B.A.D.D.